 Leave the classroom behind, and take your learning into the world!

 Study abroad with Michigan Tech faculty in northern England in during the summer.

-Professor Carl Blair and other faculty across campus lead the five-week program, "Crossing Borders," in
+Professor Carl Blair across campus lead the five-week program, "Crossing Borders," in Northern England

 Get to know Cumbria, Northern England, and Southern Scotland through a mix of archaeology and other liberal arts topics.
 Students learn the culture through a mix of field trips, and classwork.